Damanagrawal/Image-Capation-Using-Gen-AI/README.md

 ## About the Dataset

-The [Flickr8k dataset](https://www.kaggle.com/adityajn105/flickr8k) is used for training and evaluating the image captioning system.
+The [Flickr8k dataset] is used for training and evaluating the image captioning system.
 It consists of 8,091 images, each with five captions describing the content of the image.
 The dataset provides a diverse set of images with multiple captions per image, making it suitable for training caption generation models.

-Download the dataset from [Kaggle](https://www.kaggle.com/adityajn105/flickr8k) and organize the files as follows:

 - flickr8k
   - Images